Breeds and breed differences is a

 39% Polypay - down

 Polypays remain the foundation of the flock.
 They are

 consistent producers and well adapted to farm production.

-good milk production and moderate growth rates.
+good growth rates.
 Wool is of

 Friesians are my very prolific breed of choice.
 Increases in